-From secluded spots less than an hour’s drive away, to safari parks and award-winning theme parks, it’s the time of the season for a summer staycation and we’ve rounded up our top picks for varying itineraries.
+From secluded spots less than an hour’s drive away, to safari parks and award-winning theme parks, it’s the time of the season for a winter staycation and we’ve rounded up our top picks for varying itineraries.

 There’s no way we were starting this list with anywhere else.
 Blackpool holds a special place in the heart of many a working class Brit that, over the years, has gained fond memories of long, illuminated tram trips, cruel donkey rides and soggy sandy chips atop the pier.
 It’s the epitome of British summer time, and is very easy to get to from Manchester for a nostalgic day out.

 There wasn’t a year that passed by without us making the hour round trip to the seaside destination, and Blackpool’s famous pleasure beach was always at the top of our list.
 The theme park attracts thousands of visitors each year seeking thrills on the iconic The Big One, Grand National, or steel shuttle coaster, Revolution, or if you don’t class yourself as a daredevil, you can always opt to hold everyone’s bags.

 The seaside town is also complete with a myriad of cracking pubs, which you’ll often catch a drag act or karaoke session in at whatever time of day – and the town’s Latin America Las Iguanas restaurant sits directly below Blackpool Tower, so drink enough Pina Coladas and you could be in Paris.

 One of the UK’s most quaint and historic cities, Chester makes for an informative but very enjoyable trip out of Manchester.
 Complete with city walls and the largest Roman Amphitheatre in Britain, there’s plenty to see and do, as you’ll find yourself standing exactly where Roman legionaries once marched to war.